Creating new items

 The main variation can either be a saleable product or it can be a virtual data record.
 A virtual main variation is used to manage the other variations of the item with inheritance.
 That means, the main variation can have attributes, but it is not required to.

-Note: This list only includes the attributes and values that you’ve already created in PlentyONE.
 Recommendation: It’s technically possible to select attributes here.
 However, we don’t recommend this.

 Rather, we recommend that you first create the new item without any attributes.
 Afterwards, we recommend that you select attributes while you create the necessary variations. |